 L.R.
 5-4.4.2 Submission of Word-Processing Versions of Proposed Orders.
-After a document requiring a judge's signature has been lodged under L.R.
-5-4.4.1, a WordPerfect or Microsoft Word copy of the proposed document, along with a PDF copy of the electronically filed main document, must be emailed to the assigned judge's generic chambers email address, either by using the "Proposed Orders" link within the CM/ECF System or by sending a separate email with the subject line in the following format: Court's divisional office, year, case type, case number, document control number assigned to the main document at the time of filing, judge's initials, and filer (party) type and name (e.g., for Los Angeles: LA08CV00123-6-ABC-Defendant and Counter Plaintiff Corp.
+After a document requiring a judge's signature has been lodged in accordance with L.R.
+5-4.4.1, a

+WordPerfect or Microsoft Word copy of the proposed document, along with a PDF copy of the electronically filed main document, shall be e-mailed to the assigned judge's generic chambers e-mail address using the CM/ECF System.
+The subject line of the e-mail shall be in the following format: Court's divisional office, year, case type, case number, document control number assigned to the main document at the time of filing, judge's initials and filer (party) type and name (e.g., for Los Angeles: LA08CV00123-6-ABC-Defendant and Counter Plaintiff Corp.
 A; for Santa Ana: SA08CV00124-8-DEF-Defendant and Counter Plaintiff Corp.
 B; for Riverside: ED08CV00125-10-GHI-Defendant and Counter Plaintiff Corp.
 C).